-- Large off-campus university student and employee populations at Cal State San Bernardino and UC Riverside that make daily commutes to and from schools, creating congestion at entry points to those institutions. - Specific bottleneck locations: (northbound I-215 at 2nd/5th Streets, southbound I-215 at SR-60 junction, northbound I-215 at merge with SR-60 on-ramps). - Nationally significant freight corridor and large concentration of warehousing and logistics centers. - Antiquated interchange designs. - Large concentration of bike and pedestrian collisions in the Riverside and San Bernardino urban centers. - Generally difficult environment for walking and cycling.
+- Large off-campus university student and employee populations at California State University San Bernardino (CSUSB) and UC Riverside (UCR) that make daily commutes to and from schools, creating congestion at entry points to those institutions. - Specific bottleneck locations: (northbound I-215 at 2nd/5th Streets, southbound I-215 at SR-60 junction, northbound I-215 at merge with SR-60 on-ramps). - Nationally significant freight corridor and large concentration of warehousing and logistics centers. - Antiquated interchange designs.

+• Large concentration of bike and pedestrian collisions in the Riverside and San Bernardino urban centers.